ssb22/CedPane/README.md

 Butlin's is a trademark of Butlins Skyline Limited.
 Bvlgari is a trademark of Bulgari SpA.
 Cadillac is a trademark and/or registered trademark of General Motors LLC.
+Camino is a registered trademark of The Mozilla Foundation.
 Cargill is a trademark of Cargill Inc.
 Carrefour is a trademark of Carrefour of Boulogne-Billancourt, France.
 CNN is a trademark of Cable News Network Inc.